Hecmatyar/zustand-fetching/README.md

 several parts.
 However, in most cases, we need to divide the store into several parts because we add a lot of unnecessary data, which can visually overload it.

 I propose several helpers that will take on a significant portion of the typical data work in your store.
-First, it is easier to see
+First of all, it is easier to see
 [Live example](https://codesandbox.io/p/sandbox/bitter-lake-w57ywe?selection=%5B%7B%22endColumn%22%3A44%2C%22endLineNumber%22%3A49%2C%22startColumn%22%3A44%2C%22startLineNumber%22%3A49%7D%5D&file=%2Fsrc%2Frequest%2FRequest.tsx)
-on _codesandbox.io_ to understand what it is and how it can help.
-In most cases, helpers will help lighten the store and there will be no need to split it into several parts
+on _codesandbox.io_ to understand what it is and how it works.
+In most cases, leiten controllers will help lighten the store and there will be no need to split it into several parts.

 Common view